 (Originally published on Examiner.com on June 24, 2016)

 Singer/bassist Corrin Campbell has been a solo artist for years.
 Aside from her active duty in the United States Army with their Musical Outreach program, she has released an EP and two albums of her own.
-In 2015, she decided to start a band and recruiting two of her fellow army musicians, guitarist Steve Ebert and drummer Pete Greenberg, to complete their sound.
+In 2015, she decided to start a band, recruiting two of her fellow army musicians, guitarist Steve Ebert and drummer Pete Greenberg, to complete their sound.

 The band’s debut, self-titled album comes at you with raw rock emotion.
 Campbell’s lyrics are honest and direct, making both powerful personal and socially conscious statements.
 The lyrics are backed by forceful guitar playing and a rhythm section that provides unending momentum.
 Opening track “What You Wanted” comes out with an energy and aggressiveness that lasts throughout most the album.
 “Where I Stand” chugs along with soaring vocals, power and patriotism.
 “Not for Sale” makes a bold lyrical statement with pop-punk flair.
 Even slower songs, like “Truth” and “Equations,” still have this driving power that moves them along, guided by Campbell’s acrobatic vocals.